 The lifetime of the impact that is measured in relation to the lifetime of the proposed development (construction, operational and closure phases).
 Will the receptors be subjected to increased noise levels for the lifetime duration of the project, or only infrequently.
-Rating Description Score The impact will either disappear with mitigation or will be mitigated through 1 Temporary a natural process in a period significantly shorter than that of the construction phase (less than 6 months).
-The impact will be relevant through to the end of a construction phase (less 2 Short term than 5 years).
-The impact will last up to the end of the development phases, where after 3 Medium it will be entirely negated.
-The impact could last between 5 and 20 years. term The impact will continue or last for the entire operational lifetime i.e., 4 Long term exceed 20 years of the development.

-Permanent This is the only class of impact, which will be non-transitory.
-Mitigation 5 either by man or natural process will not occur in such a way or in such a time span that the impact can be considered transient.
+Rating Description Score Temporary The impact will either disappear with mitigation or will be mitigated through a natural process in a period significantly shorter than that of the construction phase (less than 6 months).
+1 Short term The impact will be relevant through to the end of a construction phase (less than 5 years).
+2 Medium term The impact will last up to the end of the development phases, where after it will be entirely negated.
+The impact could last between 5 and 20 years.
+3 Long term The impact will continue or last for the entire operational lifetime i.e., exceed 20 years of the development.
+4 Permanent This is the only class of impact, which will be non-transitory.
+Mitigation either by man or natural process will not occur in such a way or in such a time span that the impact can be considered transient.
+5 classes are rated as follows: Rating Description Score Improbable The possibility of the impact occurring is none, due either to the circumstances, design or experience.
+The chance of this impact occurring is zero $(0\%)$ .
+1 Possible The possibility of the impact occurring is very low, due either to the circumstances, design or experience.
+In a rural environment, once noise levels exceed 38.7 dBA (see also section 3.5.9 ) less than 10% of receptors may be annoyed with WTN.
+2 Probable There is a possibility that the impact will occur to the extent that provisions must be made.
+At noise levels exceeding 45 dBA up to 50% of people may become annoyed with WTG at night.
+3 Highly Likely It is most likely that the impacts will occur at some stage of the development.
+At noise levels ranging between 45 and 52 dBA, between 50% and 75% of receptors may become annoyed with WTN.
+4 Definite The impact will take place regardless of any prevention plans and only mitigation actions or contingency plans to contain the effect can be relied on.
+Any noise levels higher than 52 dBA is expected to annoy most receptors in the vicinity of a WEF.
+5